Here are the titles that have been included so far:

 Why it’s good: Attachment styles, which are initially developed in the context of our relationship with our parents growing up, have a much bigger impact on how we are in intimate relationships than most people are aware of.
 This book offers easy to understand information on the three main attachment styles in adult relationships, with questionnaires to help you to identify if you have a mostly secure, anxious, or avoidant attachment style.

 Being securely attached is ideal.
-It means that you enjoy being close and intimate with your partner when they are there, and are happy to do your own thing when they are not.
-Relationships feel relatively easy to you, and you are more likely to have a happy, long-term relationship.
+It means that you enjoy being close and intimate with your partner when they are there and are happy to do your own thing when they are not.
+Relationships feel relatively natural to you, and you are more likely to have a happy, long-term relationship.

 Being anxiously attached is tough.
 It means that you love being close with your partner, but find it quite difficult to be apart, often fearing that they don’t care or that they will stop loving you or will be unfaithful towards you when they are not around.
 You have a tendency to become preoccupied with fears of abandonment, especially in times of high stress, and may inadvertently push your partners away by making them feel like they don’t have enough independence or that you don’t trust them enough.